sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 - AAD pod identity can co exist with AZWI
 - Migration plan from AAD pod identity to AZWI for existing cluster.
 Refer to the `Migration Plan` section at the bottom of the document.
-- For AZWI to work the following prerequisites must be met.
+- For AZWI to work the following prerequisites must be met for self managed cluster.
+This is not required for managed cluster and follow this [link](#https://azure.github.io/azure-workload-identity/docs/installation/managed-clusters.html) to know more about managed cluster setup.
   - Key Generation
   - OIDC URL Setup
   - Set Service Account Signing Flags